How Droughts Affect

 Colorado River through Grand Canyon

-Even at the new lower water levels between 8,000 to 11,000 cubic feet per second (cfs), The Colorado River provides the most consistent big water rafting experience in the United States.
+Even at the new lower water levels between 6,500 to 8,000 cubic feet per second (cfs) for 2026, The Colorado River provides the most consistent big water rafting experience in the United States.
 These levels make for particularly exciting lines in rapids like House Rock, the Roaring Twenties section, Hance, Horn Creek and Crystal.

 The Rogue River, Oregon

 With numerous dams upstream the Rogue flows consistently year-round and commercial rafting trips run from May into October.
-As the flows drop rafting the Rogue is at it’s best.
+Rafting the Rogue is at it’s best with lower flows.
 Outfitters bring inflatable kayaks during summer flows.
 Wildlife including otters, bears, and osprey are regularly seen.

 One of the original eight National Wild and Scenic Rivers, the Rogue is our favorite rafting trip for families.